nyarly/ergo/README.md

 Often, only part of the sources of build will change, and the products related to the changed source files are the only ones which need to be reproduced.

-`ergo` determines this by tracking digests of the various files, and only running tasks whose products are missing or where the digests don't match a known list.
+`ergo` determines this by tracking "digests" (which happens to be a hash of the file contents) of the various files, and only running tasks whose products are missing or where the digests don't match a known list.
 The result is much reduced build times, since we simply skip unnecessary work.

 The source file for each task is a implicit requirement of the task when considering elision, so `ergo` will still re-run a task if none of its